apache/struts-site/source/submitting-patches.md

 and done!

-Please remember that `master` branch should be used only for small fast commits, if you are working on a large change it is better to do it on dedicated branch or even via GitHub.
+Please remember that `master` branch should be used only for small fast commits, if you are working on a large change it is better to do it on dedicated branch or even via GitHub (which is preferred).

 ## Non-committers